sarathreddynaidu/RGB-Color-Guessing-Game/README.md

 # RGB-Color-Guessing-Game

 This game is to guess the displayed RGB Color!

+## Description

+Developed an RGB color model guessing game.
+User should pick a color from the randomly displayed RGB triplet.